cloudmesh/classes/docs/source/spring-2017/new.rst

 .. note::

    I524 starts where I523 left.
-HOwever, you can take I524 without taking I523, but we recommend that you know python so you can catch up easily.
+However, you can take I524 without taking I523, but we recommend that you know python so you can catch up easily.

 .. note::